 Mining operations have been going on in places all over the world.
 Many economies of the United States were founded on mining enterprises.
 As dangerous as mining can be, it does offer jobs for local residents – jobs that might not otherwise exist.

 Investing in gold is a worthwhile pursuit in almost any place you may live, not just the Philippines.
 As paper money loses value, gold seems to keep its value.
 It’s a good hedge against inflation.
-When it comes to the point where you need to sell it, don’t look to me for answers.
-I have never sold gold to anyone or any place.
-In fact, if I ever get into the situation where I need to sell it, I’ll have to do research and learn how to sell it without getting ripped off.
+When it gets to the point where you need to sell it, don’t look to me for answers.
+I have never sold gold to anyone.

 Wearing gold in public places in the Philippines isn’t a good idea.
 That is, unless you want to lose it.
 In Manila, necklaces, bracelets, watches and even rings (including the fingers) have been stolen from people who proudly wear their gold.
 The incidents have decreased since the 1980s, but they still happen.